 When Should You Buy a Lawn Aerator?

-Many homeowners make the mistake of thinking that there is no lawn problem that can’t be solved by fertilizer and a little grass seed.
+Many homeowners make the mistake of thinking that no lawn problem can’t be solved by fertilizer and a little grass seed.
 If your problem is soil compaction, there is no amount of fertilizer or grass seed that will make it go away.
 Which brings the important question: how do you know that your lawn needs aeration?

 However, if you find yourself here, here are some signs that your lawn needs aeration:

 Thinning Grass: This is one of the early signs that your soil needs aeration.
 If the roots are not able to absorb water and nutrients, the grass will suffer and this will be seen in the density of the grass.